gderosa/timeq/EXAMINERS_TODO.md

 eigenvectors are used here and not some others, is there no eigenvector with eigenvalue 0 is this case?
 - Figure 4.1: the figure caption is unclear and need to be improved
-- the axis labels of Figs. 4.1, 4.2 are too small
+- ~~the axis labels of Figs. 4.1, 4.2 are too small~~
+  - &rightarrow; Axis labels increased in size.
 - eq.
 (4.60) is unclear and should be motivated better
 - it should be explained why there is a difference between the numerical numbers in eqs.
 (4.69) and (4.70)